MicrosoftDocs/VBA-Docs/api/Access.AcTextTransferType.md

 # AcTextTransferType enumeration (Access)

-Used with the [DoCmd.TransferText Method (Access)](Access.DoCmd.TransferText.md) method to specify the type of transfer you want to make.
+Used with the [DoCmd.TransferText method (Access)](Access.DoCmd.TransferText.md) method to specify the type of transfer you want to make.